My why — why launch a social enterprise period care brand?

 One of my earliest memories of my mother and grandmother was us in an old four-storey apartment building off Fraser Street in Vancouver where my Abuelita lived and also cleaned the wooden hallways to subsidize her rent.
 It always smelled strongly of Dove soap, rubber bands and hot chocolate.
 A distinctly odd combination that occasionally floods my memory as an adult.
 There was an old broken down aluminum washing machine in the hallway, the kind that you had to manually wring the clothes through two pressing rollers.
 I drove past the building before it was knocked over years ago in my early twenties and although it still reminded me of many days spent singing and playing in the hallways, it also had lost some of its magic through the lens of adulthood.

 I’ve been reflecting on that time these days.
 Along with how my mother managed as a single-mother (during my early years) and an immigrant who had to take odd jobs to make ends meet as she wasn’t able to land a job in her trade (Technical Drafting).
 I think about the fun we had together, but also the food lines we sometimes waited in, and the way people treated her as my nanny, not my mother.
 The universe has a sense of humour and I was born with my Canadian father’s blue-eyed blond-hair features vs my mother’s Mexican-Spanish features.
-And, since my biological father was not part of the picture until I found him in my 20’s (that’s a whole other story!), we were an atypical mother-daughter combo that didn’t always fit in.
+And, since my biological father was never part of the picture until I tracked him down in my 20’s (that’s a whole other story!), we were an atypical mother-daughter combo that didn’t always fit in.